-rapid measurements of water potential
+rapid soil water potential measurements

 The WP4C advances laboratory measurements of soil water potential and the water potential of any substrate or material.